Self-incompatibility

-Self-incompatibility (SI) is a general name for several genetic mechanisms that prevent self-fertilization in sexually reproducing organisms, and thus encourage outcrossing and allogamy.
+Self-incompatibility (SI) is a general name for any genetic mechanism that prevents self-fertilization in fertile hermaphroditic organisms, and thus encourages outcrossing and allogamy.
 It is contrasted with separation of sexes among individuals (dioecy), and their various modes of spatial (herkogamy) and temporal (dichogamy) separation.

 SI is best-studied and particularly common in flowering plants, although it is present in other groups, including sea squirts and fungi.
 In plants with SI, when a pollen grain produced in a plant reaches a stigma of the same plant or another plant with a matching allele or genotype, the process of pollen germination, pollen-tube growth, ovule fertilization, or embryo development is inhibited, and consequently no seeds are produced.
 SI is one of the most important means of preventing inbreeding and promoting the generation of new genotypes in plants and it is considered one of the causes of the spread and success of angiosperms on Earth.

 Mechanisms of single-locus self-incompatibility

-The best studied mechanisms of SI act by inhibiting the germination of pollen on stigmas, or the elongation of the pollen tube in the styles.
+The best studied mechanisms of SI act by inhibiting the germination of pollen on stigmas, or the elongation of the pollen tube in the pistils.
 These mechanisms are based on protein-protein interactions, and the best-understood mechanisms are controlled by a single locus termed S, which has many different alleles in the species population.
 Despite their similar morphological and genetic manifestations, these mechanisms have evolved independently, and are based on different cellular components; therefore, each mechanism has its own, unique S-genes.

 The S-locus contains two basic protein coding regions – one expressed in the pistil, and the other in the anther and/or pollen (referred to as the female and male determinants, respectively).
 Due to their physical proximity, these are genetically linked, and are inherited as a unit.
 The units are called S-haplotypes.
 The translation products of the two regions of the S-locus are two proteins which, by interacting with one another, lead to the arrest of pollen germination and/or pollen tube elongation, and thereby generate an SI response, preventing fertilization.
 However, when a female determinant interacts with a male determinant of a different haplotype, no SI is created, and fertilization ensues.
 This is a simplistic description of the general mechanism of SI, which is more complicated, and in some species the S-haplotype contains more than two protein coding regions.

 Following is a detailed description of the different known mechanisms of SI in plants.

-Gametophytic self-incompatibility (GSI)
+Gametophytic self-incompatibility

-In gametophytic self-incompatibility (GSI), the SI phenotype of the pollen is determined by its own gametophytic haploid genotype.
+In gametophytic self-incompatibility, the SI phenotype of the pollen is determined by its own gametophytic haploid genotype.
 This is the most common type of SI.
-Two different mechanisms of GSI have been described in detail at the molecular level, and their description follows.
+Two different mechanisms of gametophytic self-incompatibility have been described in detail at the molecular level, and their description follows.